mridhultp/UK-Road-accident_Project/README.md

 order by accident_year;

-## 12 find the number of Fatal accdent that has more than 20 casuality?
+## 12 find the number of Fatal accident incident that has more than 20 casuality?

 select *